chitrab-github/Replication_Package_Climate_Poverty_MENA/README.md

 # Replication Package for Climate Risk and Poverty in Middle East and North Africa

 ## Overview
-This repository contains the replication package for the paper "Climate Risk and Poverty in Middle East and North Africa" by [Chitra Balasubramanian, Sandra Baquie, Alan Fuchs] ([2025]).
+This repository contains the replication package for the paper "Climate Risk and Poverty in Middle East and North Africa" by Chitra Balasubramanian, Sandra Baquie, Alan Fuchs (025).

 ### Paper Abstract
-[Insert paper abstract here]
+   The Middle East and North Africa (MENA) faces significant climate challenges, such as increasing temperatures, heightened flood risks, frequent droughts, and growing air pollution issues.
+These challenges are compounded by 30-60\% of poverty in different countries in the region.
+Indeed, people living in poverty are more exposed to poor air quality and natural disasters as they tend to disproportionately live in hazard-prone areas.
+They are also more vulnerable as they may have scarcer resources to cope with shocks.
+This paper combines remote sensing, geospatial data, and household surveys to provide high-resolution assessments of the exposure and vulnerability of the MENA population and poor people to four types of climate shocks.
+Of the almost 24 million extreme poor (below \$2.15) in the region that we have available data for\footnote{We do not have poverty estimates for Libya, Saudi Arabia, Syria and Oman}, we estimate that the entire 24 million are exposed to at least one climate shock.
+The region hosts climate-poverty hot spots in Yemen and Morocco, where adaptation to climate change will be crucial to end poverty.
+The resulting high-resolution estimates of exposure and vulnerability can inform the targeting of climate adaptation measures.

 ## Repository Structure
 ```